Shakibul-Hasan-14/Novel-Ensemble-Model-with-XAI-for-Fraudulent-E-commerce-Website-Detection/README.md

 XAI was integrated for customer transparency and readibility.

 ## Module 5
-Comparsion of the novel ensemble model with other popular ensembles.
+Comparsion of the novel machine learning model with other popular ensembles.

 ## Model Flowchart
 ![image](https://github.com/user-attachments/assets/4804c697-2799-49e9-8a15-a38a913c96ca)